STORIES OF INSPIRATION AND EMPOWERMENT

 There was somewhere else for Ian to go, though.
 He and his sister, Viola, joined Baba Nyumbani in September, 2009.
 They received the therapy, schooling, and the daily care they needed to heal from their traumatic past.

-At the Micro Community of Baba Nyumbani, Ian has laid the foundation for a bright future.
+Ian has laid the foundation for a bright future at Baba Nyumbani.
 He is an excellent student in the seventh grade.
 His favorite subject is math, and he wants to become an electronic engineer.